Liusuthu/Multi-Modal-Based-Depression-Detecting-System/README.md

 ◽ Special thanks to Dr.Wei-Qiang ZHANG, director of SATLAB for his vital help.<br>
 ◽ Many thanks to Yuhang Zhao in SATLAB for offering the audio model XLSR-Chinese.<br>
 ◽ Thanks to Elena Ryumina et al. for their Facial Expressions Recognition Model(https://github.com/ElenaRyumina/EMO-AffectNetModel).<br>
+◽ Thanks to all those friends who join the internal testing and give us feedbacks.<br>
+◽ Thanks to all who offered help to this project.<br>